 A SNTP (Simple Network Time Protocol) server provides the current date and time for Network clients.
-The IP address of a SNTP server can be given by DHCP or can be configured manually (see "Settings via SNTP" $\rightarrow$ page 95).
+The IP address of a SNTP server can be given by DHCP or can be configured manually (see "Settings via SNTP" $\rightarrow$ page 102).

+Consistent time for peer entities is required to allow secure interfaces to operate correctly.
 To provide the correct time, it is required to give the time zone offset, i.e. the shift in hours to be added to the UTC time provided by the SNTP server.